AdjointBackMapV2: Precise Reconstruction of Arbitrary CNN Unit's Activation via Adjoint Operators: Model

-\paragraph{Incorporating batch normalization} Usually, bias serves CNNs in two operational modes: (1) Acting as trainable parameters attached after convolution operations; And (2) used as moving parameters that track channel-wise average batch values (BN, batch normalization \cite{ioffe2017batch}).
-The first one has a similar network topology as Fig.\ref{figModel:cnn_with_bias_and_its_equivalence}, which is trivial for our theory to accommodate.
+\paragraph{Incorporating batch normalization} Usually, bias serves a CNN in two operational modes: \begin{enumerate} \item Acting as trainable parameters, attached after convolutions. \item Acting as moving parameters that channel-wise average batch values (BN, batch normalization \cite{ioffe2017batch}). \end{enumerate} The first one has a similar network topology as Fig.\ref{fig:Model:cnn_with_bias_and_its_equivalence}, which is trivial for our theory to accommodate.
 The batch normalization case is more complex than the first.
-We will discuss it in detail in the supplementary Appendix \ref{Incorporating_BN}.
+We will discuss it below.